choose a question below to view the answer

 How far away can you travel for birth?

 All birth packages include travel up to 50 miles away from Murfreesboro, TN at no extra cost (extended for births at the Farm or Infinity Birth Center).
-I also capture births much further away, and would love to give you a custom quote!
-Having traveled out of state for births, I am here to tell you, it can be done!
-For non-local births, I aim to be present by your due date or to begin travel at signs of early labor.
-I am more than happy to travel to you to capture your baby’s birth – whether out of state, or even internationally.
-Click the link below to check availability & request a quote for an out-of-town birth.
+Out-of-town births (nationally or international) are welcomed!
+For clients further away, I aim to be present by your due date or to begin travel at signs of early labor.
+I am more than happy to travel to you to capture your baby’s birth.
+Click the link below to check availability & to talk about all the details of out-of-town births.

 Do you charge hourly or a flat rate?